-Note that, in this video, the orchestra communicated their identity as an institution that performs great classical music, and they helped people feel a relationship to their music.
-Of course, to retain and grow their audiences, programming innovations were essential, which they have successfully done.
+Note that, as shown in this video, the orchestra communicated their identity as an institution that performs great classical music, and they helped people feel a relationship to that music.
+Of course, to retain and grow their audiences, additional programming innovations were essential, which they have successfully done.

 How would target audiences connect emotionally with the program content?

 If we can also trigger empathy, people will feel a deeper attraction to our art and the aesthetic experiences we provide.
 For sample programs rich in both relevance and empathy, see those created by the Del Sol String Quartet.

 In what ways do the program and presentation provide experiences not readily available elsewhere?